fluff-shark/fluff-shark.github.io/_posts/2024-03-02-effective-testing.md

 #### Test doubles

 Test doubles are, by definition, _not production code_.
-Tests which use them can fail _if the double's defined behavior does not match production_.
+Tests which use them may fail _if the double's defined behavior does not match production_.

-Remember the core goal:
+This brushes up against to the core goal:

 > Every failing test indicates a release-blocking bug

-Suppose a test suite defines a double for some class, and we want to refactor that class by splitting it in half and updating the callers.
-Even if the refactor is bug-free, the tests will still fail.
+Suppose I make a PR which splits one large class into two.
+The code is cut/pasted, and all callers are updated.
+Assume I did this properly and no bugs were introduced.

+Now imagine what happens if a test defined a mock for that class.
+That test would fail on my _safe_ refactor, which I now need to "fix" before merging.
+In other words, the double has made refactoring more expensive.
+The more expensive a refactor is, the less likely I am to do it, which means lower quality code over time.

 My philosophy is to _double sparingly, and with good reason_.
-When doubles are justified, try to double as small a function as possible.
+When doubles are justified, try to organize the live code so that you can double as small a function as possible. e.g. write a layer of "thin" classes or functions for outbound network calls.

-As a general rule of thumb, I've found that doubles for

-1. **Randomness & system time** are safe, but only necessary in rare cases, when the test assertions depend on them
-2. **System timezone** don't cause problems, but slightly more fragile than setting it in the test bootstrap code
-3. **Network, including caches & databases** are nearly always worth doubling, with the caveat that production code uses 'thin' classes or functions that don't do anything interesting besides make the network call.
-Some very small projects with upstream dependencies that are easy to run locally may not need to though.
-4. **Filesystem** are outside my realm of experience.
-I just don't have experience with this kind of code.
-5. **Configuration** are never worth it.
-Instead, run the test suite with intentionally chosen environment variables.

-One common argument that I hear but _don't_ believe is that doubles "help make tests easier to write."
-In almost all cases, this stems from having bad utility functions in the test code.
-Better to refactor the test code into better utils so that the tests are easier to write than to start adding doubles.

 #### Performance

-Since the test suite's goal is to prevent user-facing bugs from being deployed, an effective test suite needs be run on every deployment.
+To prevent user-facing bugs from being deployed, effective tests need be run on every deployment.
 A slow test suite will directly hurt your "Deployment Frequency" and "Lead Time for Changes" DORA metrics.

-I have seen a few ways to speed up a test suite:
+I know of a few ways to speed up a test suite:

 1. Run the test cases in parallel
 2. Write tests which are "less" end-to-end "less end-to-end" (e.g. replace Cypress with React Testing Library)